-- The Governing Body and leadership team have a strategic responsibility for our safeguarding arrangements and will comply with their duties under legislation. - The Governing Body have regard to the KCSIE 2021 guidance and will ensure our policies, procedures and training is effective and complies with the law at all times. - The school has two nominated governors for safeguarding.
-The nominated governors will support the DSL and have oversight in ensuring that the school has an effective policy which interlinks with other related policies, that locally agreed procedures are in place and being followed, and that the policies are reviewed at least annually and when required. - The Governing Body and leadership team will ensure that the DSL is supported in their role and is provided with sufficient time so they can provide appropriate support to staff and children regarding any safeguarding and welfare concerns. - The Headteacher will ensure that our child protection and safeguarding policies and procedures adopted by the Governing Body, are understood, and followed by all staff.
+- The governing body and leadership team have a strategic responsibility for our safeguarding arrangements and will comply with their duties under legislation. - The governing body have regard to the KCSIE 2021 guidance and will ensure our policies, procedures and training is effective and complies with the law at all times. - The school has a nominated governor for safeguarding.
+The nominated governor will support the DSL and have oversight in ensuring that the school has an effective policy which interlinks with other related policies, that locally agreed procedures are in place and being followed, and that the policies are reviewed at least annually and when required. - The governing body and leadership team will ensure that the DSL is supported in their role and is provided with sufficient time so they can provide appropriate support to staff and children regarding any safeguarding and welfare concerns. - The Head of School will ensure that our child protection and safeguarding policies and procedures adopted by the governing body, are understood, and followed by all staff.